The NHS recovery plan could decide the next election

 It was notable that Streeting in an interview this week crushed his own party’s sensitivities on the crucial question of how to increase NHS capacity quickly.
 He said: “No doubt the government will turn to the private sector, no doubt the next Labour government may have to use private sector capacity to bring down NHS waiting lists, and I won’t shirk that for a minute to get people better health outcomes.”

 He said that New Labour had done it: “It’s effective, it’s popular with patients, but it comes at a cost.”
 This last point was an ingenious twist, designed to sell the policy to those in his party who are ideologically opposed to the profit principle in the NHS in any form (people who, incidentally, do not understand that many GPs are private contractors providing NHS services free at the point of need).
-Streeting posed as the responsible guardian of the public finances, blaming the Tories for the higher costs: “It shouldn’t be the case that because Tory governments run down the NHS, we have to spend more taxpayers money than would be necessary in the private sector because we haven’t sorted out the public sector.”
+Streeting posed as the responsible guardian of the public finances, blaming the Tories for the higher costs: “It shouldn’t be the case that because Tory governments run down the NHS, we have to spend more taxpayers’ money than would be necessary in the private sector because we haven’t sorted out the public sector.”

 This defence of pragmatic “what matters is what works” principle is essential, in my opinion, to give Labour the credible claim that it could do better than the Conservatives, who will come to the voters at the next election pleading for more time to finish the job.

-Labour need to understand that – assuming there are no catastrophic new variants – the NHS is likely to look as if it is moving quickly in the right direction by May 2024.
-One little noticed feature of the NHS workforce is that, despite the short-term crisis of staff absences for the virus, nurses are being recruited from abroad at a rate not seen since the last Labour government.
+Labour needs to understand that – assuming there are no catastrophic new variants – the NHS is likely to look as if it is moving quickly in the right direction by May 2024.
+One little-noticed feature of the NHS workforce is that, despite the short-term crisis of staff absences for the virus, nurses are being recruited from abroad at a rate not seen since the last Labour government.
 James Buchan of Edinburgh University wrote last month in Nursing Times that this year was heading for a record high of 20,000 new registrations, mostly from non-EU countries: “The international quick fix will enable the UK government’s 50,000 target to be met.”

 To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices newsletter by clicking here